Aishika9126/PDF-READER/README.md

 # PDF-READER

-Its a mini project that i inspire by google audio , In this Pdf here we can name the pdf (with extension and page no) and its starts automatically reading with the female voice default.
+Its a mini project that i made it after getting inspired by google audio , In this Pdf here! we have to name the pdf (with extension and page no) and its starts automatically reading with the female voice default.

 .
 .